 A Canadian Burger List for your Bucket List

-Meticulously searching for the perfect burger restaurant in each Canadian province and territory was no small feat, but the Deal Experts at Travelzoo have done it.
-The restaurants on this list elicit pride in their province or territory, uniting their patrons through their different takes on the hamburger and their dedication to great food and great service.
+Meticulously searching for the perfect burger restaurant in each province was no small feat, but we've done it.
+The restaurants on this list elicit pride in their province, uniting their patrons through their different takes on the hamburger and their dedication to great food and great service.
 Whether they offer a classic burger, an innovative burger, or an “I can’t believe someone came up with this recipe” burger, most of these places are award-winning, and have even garnered international media attention.

 Warning: These images may cause mouth watering or sudden cravings for burgers.

 Alberta - Naina's Kitchen, Calgary

 Since 2013, Naina’s mouth-watering burgers have been winners or runners-up at the Alberta Burger Fest (formerly known as YYC Burger Week).
 This burger joint was also mentioned on “The Social,” and was featured on the popular show “You Gotta Eat Here!”
 Every week, Naina’s Kitchen features a “Stuffed Burger of the week” including the Pancake Breakfast Stuffed Burger, Donair Stuffed Burger, and Spaghetti Stuffed Burger.

 And if their burgers aren’t enough to make your mouth water, you should check out their poutines…

 A ½ lb of lean beef stuffed with local Saskatoon berries, cayenne candied bacon, creamy Havarti cheese and then topped with more candied bacon.
 Dressed with lemon-minted mayo and a house made berry quark.